NorthForge3D/Northforge3D-Trident/README.md

 ---

-**** Until this message is removed, we do not suggest you try to build this Trident derivative.
-This project is in active development
+> ⚠️ **Experimental Project – Don’t Build Yet**
 If you'd like to subscribe to updates as this printer, and our full production printer, you can do so here: 👉 **Follow The Trident Build and the Deuce as it Evloves.** https://northforge3d.com/forge-with-us/.
 Also be sure to check out our upcoming production machine (as it too evolves) at https://northforge3d.com

-When we are finish with this design you can expect a full video series documenting every step of building a Northforge Trident, and we may choose to provide kits through our website for those who'd like to build their own dual-gantry printer****
+When we are finish with this design you can expect a full video series documenting every step of building a Northforge Trident. > ⚠️

 ## ⚡ What This Project Is
 This repository documents the **design, testing, and evolution** of the NorthForge3D Trident-based proof-of-concept printer.